zhangys11/tlearner/README.md

 # About

+This project is a successor of our early endeaver of deep-learning-based CAD (computer-aided diagnosis):

+    Development of an Automated Screening System for Retinopathy of Prematurity Using a Deep Neural Network for Wide-angle Retinal Images [J].
+2019, doi: 10.1109/ACCESS.2018.2881042

+# Functions

 We provide a set of transfer learning-based model training and evaluation functions.
 ImageNet pretrained weights are used.
 The series of Efficient Net models are supported.
 There is always a trade-off between model size and accuracy.
 Our guideline is as follows:
 For tfjs apps, use EfficientNetB0 or EfficientNetB1; For tf-lite apps, use EfficientNetB2 ~ B4; For desktop apps, use EfficientNetB5 and above.

-The following table is from keras website:
+The following table is from keras website (as of 2022):
 <table>
 <thead>
 <tr>